pchaudhari27/game_design_code/README.md

 1. **Fruit Collector**: a simple game where you just move around and collect fruit.
 I was learning how to take in keystrokes and check image collision/hit detection here.
 Additionally, I learned how to wait some time before re-rendering the fruit.
 And finally, I uploaded a sprite sheet and read that into pygame (just made a simple one with a pixel art tool).

+2. **Snake**: I wanted to try to program snake to practice game logic and making a class, and this classic just made sense to me.

 # Thanks for visiting!

 [Pygame]: https://www.pygame.org/news